Be Safe scooter theft

 The Met is launching a new campaign asking Londoners to lock, chain and cover their bikes.

-Over 14,000 motorcycle, moped and scooters were stolen in London in the last year.
+Over 9,000 scooters, motorcycles and mopeds were stolen in London in the last year.

 We are mounting operations to arrest those responsible; using faster bikes to catch criminals, “stinger” devices to deflate tyres and a forensic spray to mark individuals committing offences.